 WAITING FOR THE LINES IN THE SAND

-Waiting for higher probability setups has enormous advantages for the trading psychology.
+Using high probability forex trading strategies has enormous advantages for the trading psychology.
 First of all, it does not cost a trader any money.
 Most importantly, traders do not have to worry about missing a setup, chasing a setup, entering a setup too soon, etc. It is an enormous help for remaining patient and keeping the discipline needed to succeed in trading.
 Plus traders can avoid revenge trading by keeping a cool mindset.
-Taking too many doubtful trades can easily lead to over trading which leads to a slippery slope where a trader wants to earn back their money quickly.
+Taking too many doubtful trades can easily lead to overtrading which leads to a slippery slope where a trader wants to earn back their money quickly.

 WAITING FOR THE ACTION OF THE TRIGGER